 - Dedicated GPU for occasional UI design or ML testing

-- Expansive 15-inch screen aids in multitasking
+- The expansive 15-inch screen aids in multitasking

 Best Suited For: Devs juggling backend code, API testing, and UI prototyping